ajithkumar9754/itinerary-java8-springboot-docker-liquibase-security/README.md

 4. Regarding the security we can use java security vulnerability scan libraries (ESAPI) to scan request and responses.

-5.SSL integration in docker container
+5.SSL integration in docker container for each microservices

 6.Data encryption in the database while saving and decryption while retrieval